Skip to main content

 $ make install

-Run the command below to check if the shared library was compiled successfully:
+After the manual installation, run the following command to check if the shared library was compiled successfully:

 $ find . -name libpython3.6m.so.1.0